solana-foundation/kora/README.md

 ### estimateTransactionFee

-Estimates the transaction fee for a given Solana transaction.
+Estimates the transaction fee for a given Solana transaction in terms of a specified token.

 Request:
 ```json